All sorts of emotions are invested in the parent-child relationship—pride, happiness, burnout, frustration, anger, and even guilt.

 Lack of adequate sleep can lead to clinical insomnia, which can plunge you deep into postpartum depression and influence your behavior towards your child.

-If you don’t get enough sleep, you would become irritable and ready to fire at any external trigger that threatens to stress you out.
+If you don’t get enough sleep, you will become irritable and ready to fire at any external trigger that threatens to stress you.
 This includes the ceaseless wailings of your baby.

 Reason 4: Postpartum Depression

-Post-partum depression affects up 10 to 20% of all mothers in the first few post-partum months.
-It is characterized by loss of appetite, sleep deprivation, mood swings, crying spells, and reduced attachment with the baby.
+Post-partum depression affects up to 10 to 20% of all mothers in the first few post-partum months.
+It is characterized by loss of appetite, sleep deprivation, mood swings, crying spells, and reduced attachment to the baby.

 This sad, empty, and emotionless state is a likely reason why you always get irritated and mad at your crying baby.
-If this depression is left untreated, it could last for up to a year and would hamper the development of the child.
+If this depression is left untreated, it could last for up to a year and hamper the child’s development.

 Reason 5: Short Temperament